Tips for Decorating With Amish Furniture

 This is a great piece for any living room or seating area.
 It’s a large, square design that immediately makes an impact and catches the eye.
 To complement this style, consider looking for a coffee table that has a similar blocky, square feeling.

-One option might be this Austin Coffee Table.
-The design is different, but it has a similar shape and feel to it.
+One option might be this Arlington Square Coffee Table.
+As part of the Arlington set, it has a similar shape and feel to it.
 They both feel hefty and have a solid, square appearance.
 Paired together, they might make the perfect statement in your living room.

 4. This Bookcase Platform Bed